Last updated in October 2018

 Taiwan maintains unofficial missions in Berlin, Hamburg, Munich and Frankfurt.
 It also has a science and innovation officer working in Bonn.

-Taiwan is Germany’s fifth most important trading partner in Asia (behind Hong Kong) and ranks 33rd among Germany’s trading partners worldwide.
+Taiwan is Germany’s fifth most important trading partner in Asia and ranks 32nd among Germany’s trading partners worldwide.
 Conversely, Germany is Taiwan’s most important trading partner in the European Union.
 German companies are active in virtually all sectors in Taiwan and have frequently had a presence on the island for many years.
 Quite often, these business relations have a direct connection to China, where Taiwan is one of the main foreign investors.
-Taiwan is interested in Germany’s evolving energy policy and the resulting development of green technologies.
+Taiwan is interested in Germany’s evolving energy policy and the resulting development of green Technologies.

 On the scientific and academic front, too, there continues to be a deepening of German-Taiwanese contacts on future-oriented issues such as urbanisation, ageing societies, the environment and renewable energies.

-Since 2008, five Taiwanese Schools of Excellence have been members of the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
+In 2008, five Taiwanese Schools of Excellence became members of the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
+In 2018 another, sixth school joined the initiative.
 Fifteen additional schools are participating in the Goethe-Klassenzimmer project mentored by the Goethe-Institut, and German is offered as a second foreign language at 95 of Taiwan’s secondary schools.
 There are currently more than 5000 secondary school students learning German in Taiwan, putting German in fourth place among foreign languages taught on the island, behind English, Japanese and French.
 In addition, German courses are offered at many universities and private language schools as well as at the Goethe-Institut in Taipei.
 In 2015, the Taiwanese Ministry of Education and the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (KMK) signed a memorandum of understanding for expanded cooperation in the education sector.

 Since 2010, Germany has offered a Working Holiday Programme for young Taiwanese and Germans.
 Currently, each year some 300 young adults (aged to 18 and 30) from Taiwan and around 100 from Germany take advantage of this opportunity.